rwarbelow/kwk-level-1-week-1-lectures/009_iteration_with_arrays.md

 + ARRAYS - use `.each` for iteration
 + ARRAYS - use `.each` to perform common array operations:
   - create a new array by modifying elements from the previous
-  - filter an array with by applying a conditional to its elements
+  - filter an array by applying a conditional to its elements
   - reduce an array by summing all of its elements

 ## Improving the Access by Index Method